Mohammed-A-F/se3131-practical-project-saleh-alzayed-mohammed-aldosari-bassam-rayan/README.md

-# Traffic Light system 🚦
+# Traffic Light System 🚦
 This how we created a traffic light system by using **formal specification's** model; Petri net.

 ## Description